bsvab/produced-water-chemistry/README.md

 ### <p style="color:gray">2.1.
 Raw Data Acquisition</p>

-The raw dataset for this study was sourced from the United States Geological Survey (USGS) website, available: https://data.usgs.gov/datacatalog/data/USGS:59d25d63e4b05fe04cc235f9 .
+The raw dataset for this study was sourced from the United States Geological Survey (USGS) website, available at: https://data.usgs.gov/datacatalog/data/USGS:59d25d63e4b05fe04cc235f9 .
 This dataset contains extensive information on the chemistry of produced water from various sites.
 Due to the considerable size of the dataset, it was split into three separate CSV files to facilitate easier handling and uploading.

+The sedimentary basin geographical map layer information was sourced from the US Energy Information Administration, available at: https://atlas.eia.gov/datasets/6542690951ca45f2a3c23a4325153d7d_0/explore?location=32.370257%2C-96.374846%2C4.81.

 ### <p style="color:gray">2.2.
-Data Loading and Merging</p>
+Data Loading & Merging</p>

 The individual CSV files were loaded into Pandas DataFrames.
 These separate DataFrames were then concatenated to form a single, comprehensive DataFrame representing the entire dataset.
 This step was crucial for ensuring a unified analysis across all data points.